JMD-PyAreSquare/gtn/README.md

 ## Controlls 🕹️
 Press 'reset the game.' to reset the game. (this will make the computer choose a different number)

-Press 'guess the number!' to submit your guess. every time you press this, the number of tires will increase by 1.
+Press 'guess the number!' to submit your guess.
+Every time you press this with a integer in the textbox, the number of tires will increase by 1.

 ## Easter Eggs 🥚
-Some hidden features for debugging and may be implemented in future updates.
+Wich are basically hidden features that are for debugging and may be implemented in future updates.

 if you create a file called
 ```